 Fig. 2 Photographs of insulators and electrode configurations.
 The same spherical “dummy” electrode (15 cm dia.) was used for every test. a) R30 pure alumina, b) R28 lower bulk resistivity, c) R30 pure alumina with shed electrode, and d) R30 pure alumina with ZrO coating on the vacuum side.

-C. High voltage conditioning
+C. High voltage gas conditioning

 Key to the success of these high voltage measurements was gas conditioning [x], performed using krypton gas.
 Gas conditioning serves to eliminate field emitters from the cathode electrode through ion bombardment and resultant sputtering and ion implantation.
 Gas conditioning is more reliable than vacuum conditioning [x], and more importantly, limits the damage to photogun components that can often result from unregulated field emission and breakdown… To implement gas conditioning, krypton was introduced into the vacuum chamber using a leak manual leak valve, at a pressure of ~ 1e-5 Torr.
 Gas conditioning was always implemented each time a new insulator or electrode configuration was tested. introduced into the vacuum chamber via a bakeable leak valve, and pumped using the turbo pump, with the ion pump not energized.
 The high voltage power supply was operated in over-current trip mode, typically set to 400 uA.